prelude-so/apple-sdk/README.md

 # Readme
 ### Using the Swift SDK

-The Swift SDK allows you to capture certain device signals that will be reported back to Prelude.
+The Swift SDK allows you to capture certain device signals that will be reported back to Prelude and perform silent verification of mobile devices.

 It is provided as a regular Swift package that you can [import as a dependency directly into your iOS application](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

+#### Gathering Device Signals
-Usage of the SDK is very simple, you just need to configure it with your SDK key (you can find it in your Prelude Dashboard) and call a single dispatch function:
+Usage of the SDK to gather the signals very simple, you just need to configure it with your SDK key (you can find it in your Prelude Dashboard) and call a single dispatch function:

 ```
 let configuration = Configuration(sdkKey: "sdk_XXXXXXXXXXXX")